 Folium advantage

-Folium adds source grounding, human gates, owner maps, incident paths, and proof gates.
+Folium adds source grounding, human review, owner maps, incident paths, and validation reviews.

 Market lane